Gondwana World Heritage Advisory Committee (Qld Section)

 Committee membership

 The Committee members provide advice on the management and protection of the Gondwana World Heritage Area (Qld Section).
-Membership will consist of First Nations, scientific and community interests and expertise relevant to the management of the property.

 • Two Yugambeh People

-• Two Yuggera Ugarapul People
+• Two Yuggera Ugarapul Peoples

 • Two Githabul People